skipgu/past-exams/CONTRIBUTING.md

 ### Creating Pull Requests

-1. Create a PR with appropriate name, ideally close or identital to that of the issue.
+1. Create a PR with appropriate name, ideally close or identical to that of the issue.
 2. Choose the correct branch to the PR
 3. Write a short description of what has been added (e.g. which exams, solutions...)
 4. Choose an appropriate label, assign yourself to Assigners